l-acosta/DE-Assessments/THT_Luiza/README.md

 # Usage

 1. To run the application, execute `python events_processing.py` in your terminal.
-2. When it finishes, the `events_report` file will be saved in the folder `data/output`.
+2. When the execution finishes, the `events_report` file will be saved in the folder `data/output`.

 ## Assumptions
 These are assumptions made based on data found in provided dataset: